Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 Hour Building

-To be allowed to take the exam for the CPL license, you must have a minimum of 200 flight hours in your logbook.
-Between your modules, you therefore build up extra flight hours.
-At E-Flight, we try to complete all training that can be included in the hour building as efficiently as possible.
+To be eligible to take the CPL exam you must have at least 200 flight hours.
+Between your modules you therefore build additional flight hours.
+At E-Flight we try to complete as many trainings as possible that can be done during hour building as efficiently as possible.

-Duration: Depends on aircraft type and number of additional hours you need to complete after obtaining PPL (>45 hours).
-The IR + CPL (after IR) represent approximately 65-75 hours.
-Indication is about 60-90 hours needed after your PPL
+Duration: Depending on aircraft type and the number of extra hours you need to add after obtaining PPL (>45 hours).
+The IR + CPL (after IR) represent about 65-75 hours.
+An indication is roughly 60-90 hours required after your PPL

-Costs: You can rent the Pipistrel Velis, the Pipistrel Virus Explorer or the Bristell B23 for your hours.
+Costs: You can rent the Pipistrel Velis, the Pipistrel Virus Explorer or the Bristell B23 with us for your hours.

 What can you do with it?

-After obtaining your PPL, you must continue to make flight hours to maintain your skills and prepare for the CPL.
+After obtaining your PPL you must continue flying to maintain your skills and prepare for the CPL.
 This can be done by renting our aircraft.
-Our preference is for electric flights but you can accumulate more hours in a shorter time with a fuel model.
+We prefer electric flights but you can accrue more hours in a shorter time in a fuel model.
 We ensure that all emissions are compensated.

 Duration: 5 hours